In an earlier blogpost, I created a logic app in the portal to start a runbook through an Office365 calendar appointment.

 Just to be clear: It’s no problem to automate the logic app creation and a lot of triggers and actions are just fine to setup.

 The problem lies in connections that require OATH Authentication.
 There is no way to let the logic app connect to Azure Automation or Office 365 without user interaction.
-The code will work, an app will appear… And the connections will be broken.
+The code works, an app appears… And the connections will be broken.

 At the end of this post I will walk through the workarounds and possibilities I have found to deal with this.

 First let’s walk through the different possibilities for deployment.